codatio/codat-docs/docs/lending/enhanced-liabilities/overview.md

 Commerce connection:
 - Commerce Transactions

-If the company does not have any of these connections, the endpoint will respond with an error.
+If the company does not have any of these connections, the endpoints will respond with an error.